AmandaKwok28/vectorgrad/README.md

 python -m vectorgrad test
 ```

 The above runs all tests in the test folder.
-Feel free to add tests of your own!
 I'm still updating them as I learn.
+Will develop this a lot more once all operations are batched.

 ## Intuition